-The S-Class comes with plenty of features designed to make it as relaxing as possible but its sublimely comfy Magic Body Control suspension costs an eye-watering £4,340
+The Mercedes S-Class comes with plenty of features designed to make it as relaxing as possible but its sublimely comfy Magic Body Control suspension costs an eye-watering amount

-You can get the S-Class with either a six-cylinder turbocharged diesel engine in S350d guise or as a S500 model powered by a three-litre six-cylinder petrol engine.
+You can get the Mercedes S-Class with either a range of six-cylinder turbocharged petrol and diesel engines.

 You can get the S-Class with a multitude of advanced driving systems that’ll make it feel like you’ve got your own personal chauffeur – on motorways at least